leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Console.WriteLine(oLinsCar.strName());
 ```

-In this example, we pass the first of the two optional parameters, the name of the car.
+So now the constructor uses the string we pass instead of the default value.
+The second parameter still uses the default (`0`), as we do not specify it.

-And in fact, the name variable of our object is assigned accordingly.
+And in fact, the `m_strName` variable of our object is assigned accordingly.

 Now, let's check the charge level and see if we can drive: